-Scheduled wheel alignment and wheel balancing are not needed.
-However, if you notice unusual tire wear or your vehicle pulling one way or the other, the alignment may need to be reset.
+If you notice unusual tire wear or your vehicle pulling one way or the other, the alignment may need to be reset.
 If you notice your vehicle vibrating when driving on a smooth road, your wheels may need to be rebalanced.